FCP FAQ

 Help!
 Something’s not working!

-If you do leave Background Rendering turned off, you can still render selected parts of the timeline on request:
+If you do leave Background render turned off (in Preferences, under Playback) you can still render selected parts of the timeline on request:

 - Make a selection, with the Select tool or the Range Selection tool.